We are deeply rooted in our region’s history

 We are proud of our heritage and whilst the principle of the business has remained the same, we have invested significantly over the years to move the business forward and continue to offer a valued service to our customers.

-We started out ninety eight years ago and continue to this day to have our roots strongly based in Hull and the East Riding area.
+We started out ninety-nine years ago and continue to this day to have our roots strongly based in Hull and the East Riding area.

 A HERITAGE REFLECTING CHANGE THROUGH THE DECADES

 With our heritage dating back to 1922, Drapers has seen some many historic events that shape the times we now live in.
 At Drapers, we have commissioned some projects of our own that are of historical interest and also experienced others that reflect changing economic landscapes through the decades.